Suzi Quatro: Mike Chapman and Dreamland records

 In 1980, after Quatro's contract with Mickie Most had expired, she signed with Chapman's Dreamland Records.

 In the same year, she released the album Rock Hard; both the album and title single went platinum in Australia.
 Rock Hard was also used in the cult film Times Square and was included on the soundtrack album.
-The single reached No. 11 in Australia, but only 68 in the UK due to distribution problems.
-It was clear at this point that the hit single career was beginning to wane.
-A second single from the Rock Hard album, titled "Lipstick", was released in February 1981, but radio refused to play it as they claimed it sounded too much like Gloria by Them.
-Suzi Quatro's Greatest Hits, which was released in 1980, peaked at No. 4 in the UK charts, becoming her highest-charting album there.
+The single reached number 11 in Australia, but only 68 in the UK due to distribution problems.
+At this point her hit single career clearly was beginning to wane.
+A second single from the Rock Hard album, titled "Lipstick", was released in February 1981, but radio refused to play it, as they claimed it sounded too much like Gloria by Them.
+Suzi Quatro's Greatest Hits, which was released in 1980, peaked at number four in the UK charts, becoming her highest-charting album there.

 Independence

 After Chapman's Dreamland Records folded in 1981, Quatro was left without a record label.

 Her last UK hit for some time was "Heart of Stone" in late 1982.
-In 1983 another single "Main Attraction" was released.
+In 1983, another single "Main Attraction" was released.
 It failed to chart, but did become a moderate airplay hit.
-She commented in an article for Kerrang! in 1983, after playing a successful show at Reading Festival on August 27, that she did not care about being in the charts, but was more interested in releasing what she wanted to; commenting that she started in 1964, and did not become famous for nine years "I would never accept having my career molded by other people ...
+She commented in an article for Kerrang! in 1983, after playing a successful show at Reading Festival on August 27, that she did not care about being in the charts, but was more interested in releasing what she wanted to, commenting that she started in 1964, and did not become famous for nine years.
+"I would never accept having my career molded by other people ...
 I've kept working consistently even though I've not been in the charts."

 Around this time, Quatro recorded a new album that was shelved until 1997, when it was issued as Unreleased Emotion.
-Quatro briefly returned to recording for two more singles, "I Go Wild" in 1984, and in 1985 her "Tonight I Could Fall in Love"/"Good Girl (Looking for a Bad Time)" single reached No. 140 in the UK charts.
-Quatro also collaborated with Bronski Beat and members of the Kinks, Eddie and the Hot Rods and Dr. Feelgood on the Mark Cunningham-produced cover version of David Bowie's "Heroes", released the following year as the 1986 BBC Children in Need single.
+Quatro briefly returned to recording for two more singles, "I Go Wild" in 1984, and in 1985 her "Tonight I Could Fall in Love"/"Good Girl (Looking for a Bad Time)" single reached number 140 in the UK charts.
+Quatro also collaborated with Bronski Beat and members of the Kinks, Eddie and the Hot Rods, and Dr. Feelgood on the Mark Cunningham-produced cover version of David Bowie's "Heroes", released the following year as the 1986 BBC Children in Need single.
 Quatro also released a cover version of "Wild Thing" in November 1986, as a duet with The Troggs singer Reg Presley.
 "Can the Can"/"Devil Gate Drive" were re-released in 1987 as a single and reached number 87 in the UK charts.
-She was also part of the Ferry Aid charity single "Let It Be", which was a UK No. 1, 13 years and 26 days after Quatro's last UK No. 1.
+She was also part of the Ferry Aid charity single "Let It Be", which was a UK number one, 13 years and 26 days after Quatro's last UK number-one song.